 - Preheat oven to 350 degrees F.

-- Dice carrots, green pepper, and onion.
+- Dice carrots, green pepper, onion, and zucchini.
 Spray a skillet with cooking spray, heat over medium.
 Saute the veggies until tender.
+Then add the spinach and saute a minute more, until the spinach is just wilted.
 Add the marinara sauce and heat through.

 - In a separate bowl, mix together cottage cheese, cream cheese, mozzarella (reserving a little for the top), Parmesan cheese, salt, and eggs.